m-shimizu/Samples_Gazebo_ROS/src/quadrotor/README.md

     $ cd Samples_Gazebo_ROS
     $ source setup.bash
-    $ roslaunch hector_quadrotor_teleop buffalo_gamepad.launch robot:=robot
+    $ roslaunch quadrotor buffalo_gamepad.launch robot:=robot
      (AND PUSH No.4 BUTTON TO START!!)
-     (You can also use logitech_gamepad.launch or sony_dualshock3.launch or xbox_controller.launch, and you should read them to find whch button is for start.)
+     (You can also use logitech_gamepad.launch or sony_dualshock3.launch or xbox_controller.launch, and you should read them to find which button is for start.)

     Terminal 3(To watch the camera view of the robot):